OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 See the DISCRETE control for the balance between being transparent and being discrete about the model.

  Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope? (maybe in privacy standards?)
+  * TODOGROUP: Mentioned anywhere in our scope? (maybe in privacy standards?)

 --------------------------------------
 --------------------------------------